 Creating an Email

 If the user you are adding already has an email, you can skip this step.
 If you are adding a new employee to an already-existing Filevine Org, make sure to create a new company email for this user before sending a Filevine invite.
-If an email that does not yet exist is invited, Filevine may view the request to make a user for a non-existent email as spam and blacklist the address.
+If an email that does not yet exist is invited, Filevine may view the request to make a user for a non-existent email as spam and add the address to the blocklist.

 Filevine users are tracked by their specific user history, so a separate new user should always be added to Filevine, instead of changing the email address and/or username of an existing user.